tracelayer23/tracelayer/docs/01-PROBLEM.md

 The goal is not only to display activity, but to explain it with evidence.

-TraceLayer is focused on turning complex Account Abstraction and stablecoin activity into structured intelligence that separates:
+TraceLayer is focused on turning complex Account Abstraction activity, token movement, native token usage, and application-specific interactions into structured intelligence that separates:

 * what is confirmed
 * what is not confirmed